 Laurence’s research interests lie broadly within development economics, with particular interests in poverty, inequality, health, and human capital.
-Much of his work has involved developing new indices of poverty, and of societal welfare or progress, and analysing them empirically to identify possible policy implications.
+Much of his work has involved developing and analysing indicators of societal wellbeing and deprivation.
 He is especially interested in the relationship between economic growth and inequality, and how to make economic growth more inclusive.
-He has also recently developed an interest in Behavioural Economics and is currently engaged in a project, funded by the NIHR, to investigate the possible impact of time preferences, risk attitudes, and other personal characteristics, on the over-consumption of antibiotics.
+His work on global inequality was featured in the United Nations Human Development Report 2016.
+He has also recently developed interests in behavioural economics and in the economics of antimicrobial resistance.
+He is currently engaged in several projects in these areas funded by the NIHR and the ESRC.

-Laurence has worked as a consultant for the United Nations University World Institute for Development Economics Research (UNU-WIDER), is a Research Associate at the Centre for the Study of African Economies (CSAE), and has extensive experience working as a professional econometrician in the private sector.
+Laurence has worked as a consultant for the United Nations University World Institute for Development Economics Research (UNU-WIDER), is a Research Associate at the Centre for the Study of African Economies (CSAE) and an External Associate at the Global Development Institute (GDI, University of Manchester).
+Prior to working in academia Laurence was a professional econometrician in the private sector.

 Reducing the demand for antibiotic prescriptions: evidence from an online survey of the general public on the interaction between preferences, beliefs and information, United Kingdom, 2015

 How polarized is the global income distribution?

 You J. et al, (2017), Journal of Economic Inequality, 1 - 41

 Roope LSJ. and Anand P., Social Choice and Welfare